iyobo/jollofjs/packages/isvalid/README.md

 # How to Use

-**isvalid.js** uses a simple schema modal to specify how the data should be formattet.
+**isvalid.js** uses a simple schema modal to specify how the data should be formatted.
 It supports generic validators for all types and type specific validators.

 ## Errors